Recovery after Cervical Spine Surgery

 Day One after Cervical Spine Surgery

-The day after surgery is considered day one.
+Doctors and nurses consider the day after surgery as day one.
 Under the supervision of a physical therapist, you may sit on the edge of the bed and stand with support.
 You will most likely be wearing some type of cervical brace you return from surgery.
 You will need to keep this in place unless specifically instructed to remove it by your surgeon.
 While patients are often encouraged to stand and sit (with assistance if needed) within twenty-four hours after surgery, walking is approached gradually and in a guided manner to avoid injury and complications.
 Try not to over-do it the first few times you get up and walk.

 Your nurse will check the circulation and motion of your legs and feet.
-You may have an Incentive Spirometer (blue inhalation tube) to help expand your lungs to prevent pneumonia.
+You may get an Incentive Spirometer (blue inhalation tube) to help expand your lungs to prevent pneumonia.
 The dressing may be removed from your incision and changed.
-Surgical tape, sutures, or adhesive tape will have been used to close your incision.
+The doctors will use Surgical tape, sutures, or adhesive tape to close your incision.
 An ice pack or cooling pad may be used to help decrease swelling and increase your comfort.
 It’s common to continue intravenous fluids for the first day or two.